 The problems above are discussed in greater detail at Firestone.
 Torque converter problems and solenoid problems (controls the flow of fluid through the transmission) can also contribute to a Nissan defective transmission, according to CarsDirect.

 A “lemon” is a car, SUV, truck or other vehicle that has never really worked correctly from the start.
 Whether it’s due to a faulty transmission, unreliable brakes or countless other mechanical problems, these vehicles never function correctly no matter how many times you take them in for repairs.
+If such defects have led to unfortunate incidents on the road, a truck accident lawyer might be able to assist.
 To determine whether you have a Lemon Law claim, check to see whether your vehicle is still under the original manufacturer’s warranty.
 If it is, you probably have a claim.
 If you own a used vehicle, then you will need one of three specific warranties to have a Lemon Law claim.
 These warranties can be explained in greater detail by a lemon law attorney at Neale & Fhima.
 Either way, you need to have made a “reasonable number of attempts” to get your new vehicle repaired before filing a legal claim.
 Find out more in: Do You Have a Lemon?

 The lemon law attorneys at Neale & Fhima have represented hundreds of clients who own Nissan vehicles with defective transmissions.
 Whether asking for financial compensation or a replacement vehicle, these clients successfully took big automakers to court and won.

 The Lemon Law in California stipulates “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s original warranty.
 Nonconformities compromise the use, value or safety of the vehicle.
-A skilled and experienced lemon law attorney can explain the ins and outs of nonconformities in greater detail and help determine whether you have a claim.
+A skilled and experienced lemon law attorney, much like accident claim lawyers, can explain the ins and outs of nonconformities in greater detail and help determine whether you have a claim.

 Remember, there is a time limit on filing a lemon law claim.
 The statute of limitations under California’s Lemon Law is four years, but don’t wait that long.
 If you have purchased or leased a defective Nissan lemon, start collecting copies of your repair bills and call a skilled and experienced Nissan lemon law attorney right away.
 The longer you wait, the more frustrated you will become.